Highly Hazardous Chemicals

 Osmium Tetroxide SOP

 Perchloric Acid and Perchlorate Salts SOP

-If you have any questions regarding the High Hazard Chemical Program, contact your departmental safety advisor or Environmental Health and Safety.
+If you have any questions regarding the Highly Hazardous Chemical Program, contact your departmental safety advisor or Environmental Health and Safety.